Cinnamonkk/SNPop/README.md

 # SNPop
 An application package for the collection, visualization and small scale analysis of catalogued data regarding single nucleotide polymorphismsacross populations.

 Important: SNPanalysis utilizies the LDlinkR package, hence it requires a private user token to function.
-IF you wish to use SNPanalysis replace the string: 'user_token' in the code, with a token retrieved from: https://ldlink.nci.nih.gov/?tab=apiaccess.
+If you wish to use SNPanalysis replace the string: 'user_token' in the code, with a token retrieved from: https://ldlink.nci.nih.gov/?tab=apiaccess.

 The data flow/logic of SNPop's algorith is showcased in the figure below:
 ![1 vpd](https://user-images.githubusercontent.com/68243875/147920381-2196bc6b-e546-415a-9024-e4b58f510a98.png)